steadylearner/chatgpt/blogs/How to use ChatGPT with Rust.md

 [ChatGPT YouTube]: https://www.youtube.com/watch?v=JY7H286Jubg

-In this post, you will learn how to use ChatGPT with Rust using the official [async-openai-rust] package.
+In this post, you will learn how to use ChatGPT with Rust using the [async-openai-rust] package.

 [You can find the code used here in this repository.][Steadylearner ChatGPT repository] It also has examples in other programming languages and blog posts for them.